 Every student currently enrolled at Daemen College is furnished with a Daemen email account.
 The Daemen email account will remain active during periods when a student is on a leave of absence or academic suspension.
 Certain important notices may be sent only via email to the student's Daemen email account.
+Such announcements will include but are not limited to: opening of advance registration windows; call for applications for graduation.
 Students are responsible for checking their Daemen email account on a regular basis.